csiro-hydrogeology/pyela/README.rst

 Installation
 ------------

-The quickest way with conda:
+The quickest way with conda.
+We recommend installing conda packages rather than pip packages whereever possible.

+on Linux:

 .. code:: bash